snowdaye/Kickstarter-Staff-Pick-Exploration/CapstoneProposal.md

 #### Methodology
-Examine Kickstarter datasets created over a three-year period describing campaigns designated as a ‘staff pick’.
+Examine Kickstarter datasets sourced over a three-year period describing campaigns designated as a ‘staff pick’.
 Explore how categorical & location distribution, experience of project creator, and length of campaign correlates to the ‘staff pick’ designation.

 #### Deliverables